 The Village entered into a loan agreement providing a taxable revenue note of \$20,000,000 on January 14, 2019 with Capital Bank which later converted to First Horizon Bank.
-The loan is collateralized by any legally available non-ad valorem or other revenue.
-The debt service has historically been funded from the General Fund and paid from the Debt Service Fund.
+The loan is collateralized by any legally available non-ad valorem revenues.
+The debt service has historically been funded by the General Fund and paid from the Debt Service Fund.
 Interest payments are due on November 1 and May 1.
-Principal payments are due annually on November 1.
+Principal payments are due annually on May 1.
 Interest rate is 4.01%.
 The final payment is due May 1, 2029.